IntersectMBO/cardano-db-sync/Readme.md

 with the use of foreign keys from one table to another).
 More user friendly database queries can be implemented using [Postgres Views][PostgresView] to implement joins between tables.

-The `cardano-explorer` is a client than serves data from the PostgreSQL database as JSON via a HTTP REST API.
+The `cardano-explorer-webapi` is a client than serves data from the PostgreSQL database as JSON via a HTTP REST API.